stefaniabe/PrimaryParticipationGWAS/GenCorrH2/README.md

 ```
 bash h2.sh $insumstat1 $ldpath $outpath
 ```
-For the binary phenotypes, outputs from these analysis were then converted to a liability scale as is described in the Method section: "Estimating heritability for liability scores".
+For the binary phenotypes, outputs from these analysis were then converted to a liability scale heritability estimate as is described in the Method section of the paper: "Estimating heritability for liability scores".
 The unconstrained analysis was performed for all the traits in Table 1 in order to attain estimateds of the LD score regression intercepts.